bdaiinstitute/predicators/predicators/spot_utils/README.md

   - `ssh -L 5550:localhost:5550 10.17.1.102`
 - Request from your local computer
   - You can see perception_utils.py, or the `client.py` function in the BDAI repo.

+## Simulation

+> Last updated: 03/07/2024

+Setting the `--bilevel_plan_without_sim` flag to `False` (which is the default value) will attempt to do full planning in Pybullet and then execution in the real world.
+Importantly, this relies on having object models (urdfs, meshes, etc.) corresponding to each object that Spot needs to be aware of/manipulate in the world.
+To add a new object model, add a new urdf and any relevant files to `envs/assets/urdf/spot_related`.
+Ensure that the urdf is named `<obj_name>.urdf` where `<obj_name>` is the name of the predicators `Object` that you want to instantiate corresponding to this urdf.